variety4me/niri_docs/docs/Configuration-Miscellaneous.md

 With `prefer-no-csd` set, applications that negotiate server-side decorations through the xdg-decoration protocol will have focus ring and border drawn around them *without* a solid colored background.

-> [!NOTE]
+!!!
+NOTE
-> Unlike most other options, changing `prefer-no-csd` will not entirely affect already running applications.
+    Unlike most other options, changing `prefer-no-csd` will not entirely affect already running applications.
-> It will make some windows rectangular, but won't remove the title bars.
+    It will make some windows rectangular, but won't remove the title bars.
-> This mainly has to do with niri working around a [bug in SDL2](https://github.com/libsdl-org/SDL/issues/8173) that prevents SDL2 applications from starting.
+    This mainly has to do with niri working around a [bug in SDL2](https://github.com/libsdl-org/SDL/issues/8173) that prevents SDL2 applications from starting.

->
-> Restart applications after changing `prefer-no-csd` in the config to fully apply it.
+    Restart applications after changing `prefer-no-csd` in the config to fully apply it.

 ```kdl
 prefer-no-csd